build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     buildStage.addAction(pythonTestAction);
 ```

-And, finally, the `Deploy` stage.
-This stage uses CodeDeploy to deploy and configure the Web application on the EC2 instance.
+And finally the `Deploy` stage: this stage uses CodeDeploy to deploy and configure the web application on the EC2 instance.
 For this to work, we need to have the CodeDeploy agent installed and running on the instance (which we did before with the user data), and also we need to tell CodeDeploy which instances to target for deployment.
 We will be using tags for this.
-If you recall earlier on in this tutorial we tagged the EC2 instance with specific tags.
+If you recall, earlier in this tutorial we tagged the EC2 instance with specific tags.
 Now we are using those tags to target the instances with CodeDeploy, and deploy the code.

 ```typescript
     // Deploy Actions